PNWDrew/onz-pool/README.md

 use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift or "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark.

-# testing branch is not to used on mainnet.
-Modified slightly for LWF by pnwdrew.
+# testing branch is not to used on mainnet until proven.
+Modified from original to calculate donations % correctly.
+This should allow the user to use the donations % to send the remaining % to their own account.
+IE: you share 75% and send 25% to your own account.
+Both calculations are based on total forged now.

+To get this test branch:

+  git clone -b testing-donations https://github.com/PNWDrew/lwf-pool.git

 See other README_LWF for LWF specifics